SethRobertson/GitBestPractices/0main.md

 view of the commit.

 Notes: some commits can apply to multiple bugs.
 Generate a standard and code to handle this standard.
-Also, if you do hour tracking, you may want a syntax to handle that.  (eg. "Bug 12346w/5: Bug 12347rw/3:
+Also, if you do hours tracking, you may want a syntax to handle that.  (eg. "Bug 12346w/5: Bug 12347rw/3:
 Adjust the frobnoz up by .3")